The British Heart Foundation provide resources and support for those with heart conditions.

 · Ambulatory intravenous diuretic service for acute heart failure.

 Angiograms, tilt tests, cardiac MRI, cardiac CT and pacemakers are done in Norwich, usually by James Paget consultants who also work there.
-We are working towards starting up our own invasive services (angiograms, basic pacing) at the James Paget Hospital soon.
+We are working collaboratively with the Norfolk & Norwich University Hospital to develop basic pacing services at the James Paget.

 How can I get a referral?